Mohammad-Bakhtiari/fc-fedscgen/README.md

 ## Troubleshooting and Support

 If you encounter any issues, first ensure that your config.yaml is properly formatted and that all paths and keys are correct.
-For additional support, [contact details or link to support resources].
+For additional support, contact mohammad.bakhtiari@uni-hamburg.de.